 A tall stack of teacups with three chintz teacups in view

-Top left – an unmarked teacup (possibly Eastern European or Japan from the 1950’s) with pink roses and vines which is part of a luncheon set including a cup and scallop-shaped sandwich plate with indent to hold the cup.
+Top left – an unmarked teacup (possibly Eastern European or from Japan, 1950’s) with pink roses and vines which is part of a luncheon set including a cup and scallop-shaped sandwich plate with indent to hold the cup.
 These luncheon sets were popular in the 1940’s and 1950’s for serving guests at home and at events.
 Often these luncheon sets are found in more of a clear or colored carnival glass rather than chintzware like this one is.

 Back bottom – Royal Winton’s reproduction of its original “Welbeck” tableware which is so pretty with its yellow background, sprigs of realistic dark pink roses, blue forget-me-nots with pink tulips and yellow daffodils.